IMPACTASSETS 50™

 Investment Thesis:

-HCAP invests capital and improves job quality in lower middle market companies primarily located in the Western United States which are underserved by traditional capital sources, including those companies located in low and moderate income areas (LMI) and companies employing individuals residing in LMI areas or earning LMI wages.
+HCAP invests capital in lower middle market companies primarily located in the Western United States which are underserved by traditional capital sources, including those companies located in low and moderate income areas (LMI) and companies employing individuals residing in LMI areas or earning LMI wages.

 Investment Overview:

-HCAP Partners' investment strategy focuses on building a diversified portfolio across healthcare, business services, and IT services/software, and manufacturing, taking into consideration company size, historical and projected performance, and transaction structure.
-HCAP aims to invest the majority of its capital in companies underserved by traditional capital sources, including companies located in low- and moderate-income areas (LMI) and hiring LMI employees.
-HCAP works collaboratively with companies to improve job quality, particularly for women, people of color, and LMI workers to foster operational excellence and achieve business success.
-HCAP seeks to invest in businesses with $10M-$100M in revenue, $1M+ in EBITDA, and $3M-$25M in capital requirements.
+HCAP Partners' investment strategy focuses on building a diversified portfolio across a number of key sectors including manufacturing, healthcare, business services, and IT services/software, taking into consideration company size, historical and projected performance, and transaction structure.
+HCAP aims to invest the majority of its capital in companies underserved by traditional capital sources, including those companies located in low- and moderate-income areas (LMI) and companies employing and retaining jobs for individuals residing in LMI areas or earning LMI wages.
+HCAP seeks to invest into small businesses with $10M-$100M in revenue, $1M+ in EBITDA, and $3M-$25M in capital requirements.
 Investments will typically be structured in the form of loans and, under certain circumstances, HCAP will consider making opportunistic structured equity investments of approximately 30% of deployed capital.
 Funds will generally be used for growth-oriented working capital, recapitalizations, acquisition of another company, or capital investment.

 Company Differentiator: